withastro/docs/CONTRIBUTING.md

 Once your edits are ready in GitHub, follow the prompts to **create a pull request** and submit your changes for review.
 Every pull request needs to be reviewed by our contributors and approved by a maintainer.

+You can also read a [walk-through of editing the docs this way](https://www.rainsberger.ca/posts/contribute-open-source-docs-edit-page-on-github/).

 ### Contribute PRs by Developing Locally

 To begin developing locally, checkout this project from your machine.